 “We’ve supported AI and machine learning in different groupings since 2000, but we’ve never specifically designated AI as an area for funding applications.
 Nevertheless, we can now see that we have been one of the biggest financiers in Sweden in this field for a long time.
 When other financiers say that they need strategic programmes geared to new areas, we can say that we’re already there.
 I call it independent research,” says Stefan Östholm.

-“Another example worth highlighting is that some of the higher education institutions we have supported in computer science are very advanced and have some of the best researchers in Sweden.
+“Another example worth highlighting is that some of the universities we have supported in computer science are very advanced and have some of the best researchers in Sweden.
 Blekinge Institute of Technology, for example, is best in Europe and in the top 10 in the world in software development.
 The quality of the research and competence development-based investments being made is also high.
 The Knowledge Foundation regularly evaluates the results of the projects we fund, partly by measuring publications in scientific journals and the degree to which the research is cited, known as bibliometrics.
-Co-production between higher education institutions and the business sector is crucial if the research and competence development being carried out in projects that have been granted funding is also to create benefit for society.”
+Co-production between universities and the business sector is crucial if the research and competence development being carried out in projects that have been granted funding is also to create benefit for society.”

 “The business sector is there from the beginning when research starts to produce results.
 The most important route to utilisation is the companies’ understanding of how the new knowledge can be applied.
 Our co-production criterion means that utilisation is in place immediately,” says Stefan Östholm.